 Primary authentication Secondary authentication Local: The specified login name and password or SSH key will be used for authentication.
 None OneLogin MFA Radius Active Directory LDAP FIDO2 Certificate: The specified certificate thumbprint will be used for authentication.
 None OneLogin MFA Radius Active Directory LDAP FIDO2 External Federation: The specified email address or name claim will be used for authentication.
-None OneLogin MFA Radius Active Directory LDAP

-Primary authentication Secondary authentication FIDO2 Radius: The specified login name will be used for authentication.
-None NOTE: The Radius server may be configured to integrate with your OneLogin MFA company's existing identity and authentication solution and may provide its own means of two-factor authentication.
-Active Directory provide its own means of two factor dufferication.
-LDAP FIDO2
+None OneLogin MFA Radius Active Directory LDAP FIDO2 Radius: The specified login name will be used for authentication.
+NOTE: The Radius server may be configured to integrate with your company's existing identity and authentication solution and may provide its own means of two-factor authentication.
+None OneLogin MFA Active Directory LDAP FIDO2